 For an instant cozy dining area outdoors, you can demarcate the chosen space in various ways: 'Planters can form a screen to separate an area, or lighting can mark out spaces,' says RHS Gold medal-winning garden designer Rosemary Coldstream.
 For a longer term solution, 'use paving or decking, which can be laid in opposing directions to zone different areas.'

 If you can build shelter – whether to stay out of the rain or snow in winter or in the shade for summer, do.
-A pergola with climbers will look beautiful but even a temporary shelter will work for one-off occasions, such as Christmas or Thanksgiving meals in 2020.
+A pergola with climbers will look beautiful but even a temporary shelter will work for one-off occasions.

 Outdoor dining ideas

-These outdoor dining ideas will see you through winter 2020 and into spring and summer 2021.
+These outdoor dining ideas will see you through spring and summer 2021.
 Enjoy!

 1. Make sure your outdoor dining area is cozy

-Whether you're dining outdoors in winter – and many of us are this year due to coronavirus – you need to make sure everyone is as warm as possible.
+If you're dining outdoors on cooler nights – and many of us are this year due to coronavirus – you need to make sure everyone is as warm as possible.
 This means lining chairs with sheepskins – or faux sheepskins – providing blankets, wraps, perhaps patio heaters and even a fire pit.
 Candles and lanterns are, of course, a must.

-These beautiful outdoor dining ideas are from Neptune – see more of their al fresco Christmas ideas on their website.
+These beautiful outdoor dining ideas are from Neptune – see more of their website.

 2. Can you use a dining table outside?

-Yes – it's a great last-minute option, especially if you have no space to store outdoor furniture in the winter and don't have a garden dining table large enough to cope with guests.
+Yes – it's a great last-minute option, especially if you have no space to store outdoor furniture in wet weather and don't have a garden dining table large enough to cope with guests.

 You can still enjoy good times al fresco – simply move your indoor dining table and chairs outside temporarily.
 Dress your table with linen runners and napkins, and bring out your china and glassware – it will look lovely twinkling in the light of a hurricane lamp or candelabra.